-Until further notice, the Special Collections and Archives Reading Room and the Digital Archiving Lab will be closed.
+The Special Collections and Archives Reading Room and the Digital Archiving Lab will be closed until August 24.

 While we understand this may pose an inconvenience for many hoping to access our materials in person, please know that we are still here to provide assistance remotely.

 Our Special Collections and University Archives team offers a number of ways to access reference help remotely.
 We are available to work with you in the format with which you're the most comfortable, be it email, phone, videoconferencing, or screen sharing.
 Individual contact information for each of our staff members is listed at the bottom of the page, or you can reach out to the department by emailing email@example.com.

 Some of the online collaborative tools available to users include:

 Special Collections and University Archives has a rich collection of digital materials available online and publicly accessible from anywhere with an internet connection.
 Access is available to these online collections listed below.

 The Digital Archiving Lab will be closed during the remote teaching period.
 However, our Digital Resources Librarian is here to help support students and faculty with their digitization needs during this time.

 For classes currently engaged in digital projects with the DAL, we will make every effort to support you remotely.
 Contact Angie Kemp to discuss virtual meeting possibilities, which can include phone, email, or videoconferencing.